samtstern/functions-cron/README.md

 ```
 5. Deploy the application to App Engine.
 ```
+# You can also run 'npm run deploy'
-$ gcloud app deploy app.yaml \cron.yaml
+$ gcloud app deploy app.yaml cron.yaml
 ```
-6. Open [Google Cloud Logging](https://console.cloud.google.com/logs/viewer) and in the right dropdown select "GAE Application".
-If you don't see this option, it may mean that App Engine is still in the process of deploying.
-7. Look for a log entry calling `/_ah/start`.
-If this entry isn't an error, then you're done deploying the App Engine app.
+6. Open `https://YOUR_PROJECT_ID.appspot.com` to make sure your AppEngine app
+was correctly deployed.
+You should see a "Hello, world!" message.

 ### 3. Deploy to Google Cloud Functions for Firebase